 Only Massachusetts, Minnesota, and Wisconsin have unique Medigap plans.
 But you, as a Connecticut resident, don’t have to worry about that.

-Whether you live in Connecticut full-time or you are a snowbird who likes to travel south for the winter, the plan you choose will give you the same benefits regardless of the state you are in.
+Whether you live in Connecticut full-time or are a snowbird who likes to travel south for the winter, your plan will give you the same benefits regardless of your state.

 Finding an affordable monthly premium is the best way to save money on your Medigap insurance.
 But that can be difficult if the factors aren’t in your favor.
-For example, being a smoker or enrolling late can make your monthly premium higher, among other things.
+For example, being a smoker or enrolling late can increase your monthly premium, among other things.

-Overall, some of the most popular plans are fairly affordable in Connecticut right now.
-But keep in mind that these estimates are based on a female beneficiary under the age of 72.
+Overall, some of the most popular plans are relatively affordable in Connecticut.
+But remember that these estimates are based on a female beneficiary under age 72.

 PLAN | A | B | C | D | F | G | K | L | M | N |